rht-summit2019-msa-orchestration/passenger-service/README.md

 #### Acme Ride - Passenger Service

-* Implemented with Spring Boot - version 1.5.17.RELEASE (aligned with RHOAR release).
+* Implemented with Spring Boot - version 2.1.3.RELEASE (aligned with latest RHOAR release).
 * Spring Kafka client
 * Integrated with Jaeger for distributed tracing
 * Exposes REST interface to trigger the sending of 1 or more `RideRequestedEvent` messages.